acgerhold/bookiepedia/DesignDocument.md

 ## 4. Project Scope

-_Clarify which parts of the problem you intend to solve.
-It helps reviewers know what questions to ask to make sure you are solving for what you say and stops discussions from getting sidetracked by aspects you do not intend to handle in your design._

 ### 4.1.
 In Scope

-_Which parts of the problem defined in Sections 1 and 2 will you solve with this design?
-This should include the base functionality of your product.
-What pieces are required for your product to work?_

-_The functionality described above should be what your design is focused on.
-You do not need to include the design for any out of scope features or expansions._

-* This application will only cover the NBA and NHL because they are two of the main in-season sports currently.
+* Events for the NBA and NHL through the ESPN API
-* It will only cover moneyline, spreads, and totals betting markets.
-* Upcoming games and odds within 30 days of the current date (if available) will be listed for a selected league.
-* Only US bookmaker's odds will be displayed.
-* Not every past game will have reports generated showing change in bookmaker odds.
+* Retrieve odds for money line, spread, and total betting markets from The Odds API
+* Adding to and retrieving a list of user's bets placed
+* Present brief summary of user's betting trends

 ### 4.2.
 Out of Scope

-_Based on your problem description in Sections 1 and 2, are there any aspects you are not planning to solve?
-Do potential expansions or related problems occur to you that you want to explicitly say you are not worrying about now?
-Feel free to put anything here that you think your team can't accomplish in the unit, but would love to do with more time._

-_The functionality here does not need to be accounted for in your design._

-* Use a dashboard tool like Tableau to create the reports on bookmaker's odds trends throughout the course of a game and insights on user's betting activity.
-* Other betting markets like player props
+* Any other betting market outside of money line, spread, and total
 * Leagues outside the NBA and NHL
+* Dashboards made using Tableau to embed

 # 5. Proposed Architecture Overview

-_Describe broadly how you are proposing to solve for the requirements you described in Section 2.
-This may include class diagram(s) showing what components you are planning to build.
-You should argue why this architecture (organization of components) is reasonable.
-That is, why it represents a good data flow and a good separation of concerns.
-Where applicable, argue why this architecture satisfies the stated requirements._

-The MLP will include creating detailed bet slips that are saved to a user's betting record.
-Creating bet slips and updating or returning a user's betting record will be achieved using API Gateway and Lambda to create several endpoints.
+The MLP will include creating detailed bet slips that are saved to a user's betting history.
+Creating, updating, or returning a user's betting history will be achieved using API Gateway and Lambda to create several endpoints.
 Data for US bookmaker's odds and upcoming games/events will be acquired using the ESPN API and The Odds API that can also be returned via endpoints.
 The application will utilize DynamoDB for data warehousing and GSIs for efficient data retrieval.
-The application's web interface will allow users to manage their bets slips and view helpful insights about their betting habits.
+The application's web interface will allow users to manage their bets slips and view helpful insights about their bets.

 # 6. API

 ## 6.1.
 Public Models

-_Define the data models your service will expose in its responses via your *`-Model`* package.
-These will be equivalent to the *`PlaylistModel`* and *`SongModel`* from the Unit 3 project._
+* ScheduleModel
+  * scheduleId : String
+  * leagueId : String
+  * leagueName : String
+  * timestamp : String
+  * eventIdList : List<String>
 * EventModel
+  * eventId : String
+  * eventName : String
+  * eventNameShort : String
+  * eventHeadline : String
+  * leagueId : String
+  * eventDate : String
+  * eventSeasonId : String
+  * teamHome : String
+  * teamAway : String
+  * eventStatusId : String
+  * eventStatus : String
+  * teamWinner : String
+  * scoreHome : Integer
+  * scoreAway : Integer
+  * scoreTotal : Integer
+  * links : List<String>
+* LeagueModel
+  * leagueId : String
+  * seasonStatusId : String
+  * seasonStatus : String
+  * seasonYear : String
+  * leagueLogo : String
+* TeamModel
+  * leagueId : String
+  * teamId : String
+  * teamName : String
+  * teamNameAbr : String
+  * teamLogo : String
+  * teamColor : String
+  * teamAlternateColor : String
+  * teamLinks : List<String>
 * HistoryModel
 * BetModel

-## 6.2. _Get Events Endpoint_
+## 6.2. _Get Schedule Endpoint_

-_Describe the behavior of the first endpoint you will build into your service API.
-This should include what data it requires, what data it returns, and how it will handle any known failure cases.
-You should also include a sequence diagram showing how a user interaction goes from user to website to service to database, and back.
-This first endpoint can serve as a template for subsequent endpoints.
-(If there is a significant difference on a subsequent endpoint, review that with your team before building it!)_

-_(You should have a separate section for each of the endpoints you are expecting to build...)_

-* Accepts GET requests to /events/:leagueId
+* Accepts GET requests to /schedule/:leagueId
-  * Accepts a league ID and will return upcoming events for corresponding league
+  * Accepts a league ID and will return a ScheduleModel containing a list of events for the corresponding league
+    * Throws ScheduleDataQualityException if % of valid fields is below given threshold

-## 6.3 _Get User History Endpoint_
+## 6.3 _Get Events in Schedule Endpoint_

-_(repeat, but you can use shorthand here, indicating what is different, likely primarily the data in/out and error conditions.
-If the sequence diagram is nearly identical, you can say in a few words how it is the same/different from the first endpoint)_

-* Accepts GET requests to /history/:userId
+* Accepts GET requests to /schedule/:scheduleId/events
-  * Accepts a user ID and retrieves corresponding user's betting history
+  * Accepts a scheduleId and retrieves corresponding schedule's list of events
+    * Throws EventDataQualityException if % of valid fields is below given threshold

-## 6.4 _Create Bet Endpoint_
+## 6.4 _Get Odds Endpoint_

-* Accepts POST requests to /bets
+* Accepts GET requests to /events/:eventId/odds
-  * Accepts: an amount, bookmakerId, and bookmaker odds
+  * Accepts an eventId and retrieves odds for money line, spread, and total markets @ time of request
-  * Returns a new bet with a unique ID
+    * Throws NoAvailableOddsException (TBD)

-## 6.5 _Add Bet to Record Endpoint_
+## 6.5 _Add Bet to History Endpoint_

 * Accepts POST requests to /history/:userID/bets
-  * Accepts a userId and bet to be added to user's betting history
+  * Accepts a userId and BetModel to be added to user's betting history
+    * Throws InvalidBetException (TBD)

 ## 6.6 _Update Bet in User Record Endpoint_